JAEarly/MIL-for-Non-Markovian-Reward-Modelling/README.md

 ### Src

 Contains our project-specific code.
-This includes the dataset and oracle implementations, high-level model implementations (low-level model code is in Bonfire), oracle reward functions (all of which inherit from an abstract base class), the environment wrapper for RL training, visual descriptions of the per-task environment layouts for rendering, and interpretability studies (e.g., probes).
+This includes the dataset and oracle implementations, high-level model implementations (low-level model code is implemented in Bonfire), oracle reward functions (all of which inherit from an abstract base class), the environment wrapper for RL training, visual descriptions of the per-task environment layouts for rendering, and interpretability studies (e.g., probes).